theevo/CategorySwiper/Discovery-tree.md

 - Connect swipe with behavior
     - swipe left calls LMNetworkInterface.update
         - find where update should be called
             - 👉 update category with local interface
+                - call update
+                - ✅ implement update category for LMLocalInterface
             - ✅ create method to facilitate update of transaction's category
         - ✅ show CategoriesSelectorView as modal after swipe left
             - ✅ make SwipeableCardsView.cardToEdit an obvious dummy